≡ Menu

 Diagnosis

-The diagnosis that your veterinarian gives will totally depend on the symptoms.
-He might just tell you to let your dog eat a bland diet for a few days or weeks and everything will be fine.
+The diagnosis that your veterinarian gives will depend on the symptoms.
+He might tell you to let your dog eat a bland diet for a few days or weeks, and everything will be fine.
 On the other hand, the vet might say your pet needs blood tests or even an ultrasound of the stomach to see stomach contents or small intestine for a diagnosis.
 She may want to see the whole gastrointestinal tract to determine the cause.
+We are talking about one symptom with a thousand possible outcomes; hence what veterinarians need to determine the cause of vomiting will vary from case to case.

 Please note:

-Whatever the cause of the vomiting, a result will likely be dehydration.
+Whatever the cause of the vomiting, the result will likely be dehydration.
 The more liquid comes out of the body, the more it needs to be replaced.
-In many cases, this can be done without medical intervention, but in severe cases your dog may need an IV drip to rehydrate.
+In many cases, this can be done without medical intervention, but in severe cases, your dog may need an IV drip to rehydrate.
 It’s also likely that no matter what the cause, your dog will be on a diet of bland food for a while.
 Any dietary indiscretion could cause the vomiting problem to continue.

-Which brings us to…
+This brings us to…

-Were we like to remind folks that we here at IndulgeYourPet are not doctors, veterinarians or medical professionals.
-All we are is a bunch of folks who just happen to be passionate about animals and only want what’s best for them.
+Were we like to remind folks that we here at IndulgeYourPet are not doctors, veterinarians, or medical professionals.
+We are all a bunch of folks passionate about animals and only want what’s best for them.
+If you feel your pet may have vomiting (or any other health issue), you will want to have them checked out by a vet ASAP!

-The truth is, an early diagnosis will often lead to the “best” medical outcome for your pet regardless of what is bothering him or her, but beyond that diagnosing a medical condition early could save you a bundle in medical costs!
+Because the truth is, an early diagnosis will often lead to the “best” medical outcome for your pet regardless of what is bothering them, but beyond that, diagnosing a medical condition early could save you a bundle in medical costs!

 Costs

-Just like with the diagnosis, it is literally impossible for us to tell you how much it will cost to treat your dog’s vomiting.
-Remember, the vet won’t treat the vomiting, he or she will look for the cause of it and treat that.
+Just like with the diagnosis, we can’t tell you how much it will cost to treat your dog’s vomiting.
+Remember, the vet won’t treat the vomiting; they will look for the cause of it and treat that.
 Depending on the cause, the vet bills could be as cheap as $100 or as expensive as $8000.
 That’s a huge range!
+For this reason, we here at IndulgeYourPet also recommend that any new pet owner take a moment and see what it might cost for you to purchase a pet insurance policy for your new animal.

-Now will a pet insurance policy be right for everyone?
+Now will a pet insurance policy be suitable for everyone?

 No, probably not.
 But until you fully understand what these policies “will” and “won’t” cover and how much these pet insurance policies cost, how will you know if one might be right for you?